San Siro: Rugby union

-21 years later, in November 2009, the venue hosted a test match between Italy and New Zealand.
+In November 2009, the venue hosted a test match between Italy and New Zealand.

 Without the limitation to approx. imposed for security reasons by the Home Office to association football events, tickets were sold, which was one of the highest attendances for the venue and more generally the highest at all for a rugby union event in Italy.

-The All Blacks won 20-6.
+The All Blacks won 20–6.